Construction Contracts – Terms To Understand

 In order to avoid these arguments, it is common for a contractor to be required to complete the construction by a stipulated date.
-If the contractor fails to complete the works by the completion date then he will be in breach of contract and its most likely he will have to pay liquidated damages to his employer.
+If the contractor fails to complete the works by the completion date then he will be in breach of contract.
+It is most likely he will have to pay liquidated damages to his employer.

 A contractor maybe relieved from his obligations to complete the works by the completion date if he has been prevented from doing so.
 Most contracts will normally include a list of those acts of prevention or delay which may excuse the contractor from completing the works by the completion date specified in the contract.

 Many people will be familiar with the term from JCT contracts although NEC contracts use the term ‘completion’.
-Whilst the term is widely used, it does not actually have a definite legal meaning and as such is not a defined term.
-The term is therefore an interpretation of the contract provision and case law but is mainly a case of fact based upon what the contractor agreed to supply and if this was supplied.
+Whilst the term is widely used, it does not actually have a definite legal meaning.
+As such, is not a defined term.
+The term is therefore an interpretation of the contract provision and case law.
+But, is mainly a case of fact based upon what the contractor agreed to supply and if this was supplied.

 Practical completion cannot be certified if there are obvious defects in the works.
 Practical completion also depends upon the nature and purpose of the works.
-Any project involving plant or processing facilities will require their own commissioning and testing to confirm outputs meet those specified before they can be considered completed.
+Any project involving plant or processing facilities will require their own commissioning and testing.
+This is to confirm outputs meet those specified before they can be considered completed.

 There are advantages for practical completion to both the contractor and employer.
 For contractors this can include no further liability for liquidated damages, start of rectification/defects liability period and employer assuming insurance obligations for the insurance of the works.
 For the employer it allows him to take over the facility and potentially start generating income.

-Both parties for these reasons will often certify completion even though there will be defects (snags) or minor defects still to be carried out.
-An official snagging list will often accompany the certificate of practical completion and it is expected that the contractor will be obliged to complete them during the resulting rectification periods.
+Both parties for these reasons will often certify completion.
+Even though there will be defects (snags) or minor defects still to be carried out.
+An official snagging list will often accompany the certificate of practical completion.
+It is expected that the contractor will be obliged to complete them during the resulting rectification periods.

 But what if the contractor fails to meet the completion date?

 The contractor is in breach of contract, meaning the employer can seek remedy for that breach.
-The employer has several actions that include claims for general damages or liquidated damages, or the right to terminate the contractor and to employ another contractor to complete the works.
+The employer has several actions.
+These include:-

 Termination for late completion can only be considered if the contract allows it.
 It is worth noting that the employer can seek either liquidated damages or general damages but not both.